cathyfu1215/huskyJobHuntTracker/README.md

 #### Jieling:
-- Notificate use
+- Enabled the notification functionality
-- The todo list component
+- Added a todo list component, support users to add, view and delete todos in a job application record
-- Fixed bugs in location use
+- Multiple markers in the location functionality